norsulfazol/faucet_auto-clicker/README.md

 `pip install -r requirements.txt`

 ### Viewing the list of installed additional Python packages in the current environment:
-`pip freeze`
+`pip freeze` or `pip list`

 ### Browser driver installation:
 Before starting work, you must select which browser the program will work with.
 It is recommended to update the selected browser to the latest possible version.
+For some browsers (now it's Mozilla Firefox and Google Chrome) there is no need to select and install the appropriate driver manually - the program will automatically do it for you when you start it.
-Determine the version and bitness of the selected browser.
+Before manually installing the driver, determine the version and bitness of the selected browser.
 Download the appropriate browser driver (links to driver distributions for some browsers in the _**faucet_auto-clicker/drivers/readme.txt**_ file).
-If you cannot find a driver that is the same version as your browser, you can try using the next older version of the driver.
+If you cannot find a driver of the same version as your browser, you can try using the nearest older version first, and then, conversely, the nearest newer version of the driver.
+For browsers whose version is not associated with any of the possible driver versions (for example, Mozilla Firefox), you can start trying with the most recent driver version, gradually downgrading the version until you get the best result.
 Extract the driver from the archive (if it is in the archive) and save it to the _**faucet_auto-clicker/drivers**_ folder.
+In some cases (on Unix-like operating systems), the driver file will need to be additionally assigned execution rights.

 ## Program settings:
 The program settings are located in the _**settings.py**_ file.
 For the most part, the settings are optimal and there is no need to change them.
 Before running the program, you only need to set/change the following few settings:

-    BROWSER_NAME = '<name of the selected browser (default is 'Firefox')>' DRIVER_FILE = '<file name (with extension, if any) of the selected browser driver (default is 'geckodriver')>'
+    BROWSER = '<name of the selected browser (default is 'firefox')>'

     AUTH_ADDRESS = '<account email or BTC (withdrawal) address>' AUTH_PASSWORD = '<account password>'